TheFalkor/osu-skin-mc/README.txt

-Hello and thank you for using Falkor Skin.
+Hello and thank you for using minecraft.flkr
 The author is TheFalkor.